Follow TV Tropes

 • Adjective Noun Fred: Supercharged Robot VULKAISER, following the naming theme of early robot anime.

 • Affectionate Parody: Of early robot anime in general.
-Witch-Bot Meglilo specifically is a parody of Chargeman Ken! specifically, with Ken's parents and younger sister making cameos in the stage 4 cutscene.
+Witch-Bot Meglilo is a parody of Chargeman Ken! specifically, with Ken's parents and younger sister making cameos in the stage 4 cutscene.

 • Bullet Hell: Higher difficulty levels ramp up the amount of bullets shown on screen.